 - S$1 = 3.2 Miles

 Amex KrisFlyer Ascend, the premium version of the entry-level Amex KrisFlyer card, used to have the best welcome miles promotion.
-It still offers an impressive “up to” 42,500 miles, but there are more actions required than other cards.
+It still offers a decent “up to” 21,000 miles, but there are more actions required than other cards.

 Take note that the minimum income requirement is $50,000 a year.

 Standard Chartered Visa Infinite X Card — 30,000 miles upon annual fee payment